 The prices listed are for one-way service.
 Round trip prices are available for select routes.

 The daily 3:00 PM Park Connection coach from Anchorage to Seward drops off at the Seward cruise ship dock.
-On Wednesdays and Saturdays, the Park Connection has a 3:00 PM transfer from Anchorage to the Whittier cruise ship dock as well.
+On Wednesdays, Saturdays, and Sundays, the Park Connection has a 3:00 PM transfer from Anchorage to the Whittier cruise ship dock as well.

 Advanced reservations are advised.
 However, on some days depending on availability, you might be able to show up at the departure location and time and be able to purchase a ticket the day of.